 Campaign for Dental Health

 Over the past half century, better dental care and fluoridation have transformed American oral health.
 Run-away tooth decay and rows of missing teeth, once commonplace, are now rarer than ever.
 But this evolution has not proceeded evenly.
 Millions of children, especially poor and minority kids, are needlessly suffering from oral health problems.
-So the Campaign for Dental Health has organized to defend our progress and ensure that more children get the basic dental care they need to grow, learn, and lead healthy lives.
+So the Campaign for Dental Health, a program of the American Academy of Pediatrics, has organized to defend our progress and ensure that more children get the basic dental care they need to grow, learn, and lead healthy lives.

 MissionThe Campaign for Dental Health (CDH) was created to ensure that people of all ages have access to the most effective, affordable and equitable way to protect teeth from decay — community water fluoridation.